 Linda A. Puchala

-Prior to becoming a Member, Ms. Puchala served 10 years at the National Mediation Board as a Mediator, Sr. Mediator (ADR) and the Associate Director of Alternative Dispute Resolution Services.
-Ms. Puchala’s prior labor relations experience includes work as International President of the Association of Flight Attendants-CWA, AFL-CIO and Staff Director, Michigan State Employees Association, AFSCME, AFL-CIO.
+Puchala has held various positions at the NMB during her 23-year tenure.
+Prior to serving as a Board Member for 13 years, Ms. Puchala served 10 years at the NMB first as a Mediator and then as Sr. Mediator (ADR), and the Associate Director of Alternative Dispute Resolution Services.
+Ms. Puchala’s prior labor relations experience includes serving in various elected union positions before becoming the International President of the Association of Flight Attendants-CWA, AFL-CIO.
+Ms. Puchala also served as Staff Director, Michigan State Employees Association, AFSCME, AFL-CIO which represents members in the labor and trades and safety and regulatory fields.

-Ms. Puchala resides in Glen Burnie, Maryland, and holds a Bachelor’s degree in Business Administration from Cleary University in Howell, Michigan.
+A native of Michigan’s Upper Peninsula, Ms. Puchala now resides in Glen Burnie, Maryland.
+She holds a Bachelor’s degree in Business Administration from Cleary University in Howell, Michigan.

 Gerald W. Fauth, III